Winter might still be nearly three months away, but many parts of the U.S. can see their first snow during the fall.

 In the Midwest and Plains, areas from Michigan and northern Ohio into the Dakotas, western and northern Kansas and the Texas and Oklahoma panhandles see their first snow during October in an average year.

-In the West, October typically ushers in the season's first snowfall in Wyoming, eastern Idaho, lower elevations of Montana, Utah's Wasatch Range, Colorado's foothills and mountain valleys and the mountains of New Mexico.
+In the West, October typically ushers in the season's first snowfall in Wyoming, eastern Idaho, the lower elevations of Montana, Utah's Wasatch Range, Colorado's foothills and mountain valleys and the mountains of New Mexico.

 Much of the Northeast will receive its first snowfall of the season by November in an average year.
 This includes the Interstate 95 corridor from Boston to Richmond, Virginia.